 I had a serious motorcycle accident in South Korea that resulted in broken and dislocated bones and the injuries were to my left side.

-I took my first trip to India where I was introduced by a friend to Vijay Amar, a then well-known yoga teacher from San Francisco.
+I took my first trip to India where I was introduced by a friend and well-known yoga teacher from San Francisco to one of her great teachers; Vijay Amar.
 At this point in my life I had not considered becoming a yoga teacher; but I definitely wanted to learn how to teach myself to further improve my practice during my travels as yoga was not as mainstream as it is today, so it was not so easily found around the world.
 I also wanted to work on strengthening myself after the second accident.
 I started doing daily classes with Vijay at the Universal Yoga Center in McLeod Ganj and this led to an offer to become his protégé.
 After practicing with him and some further travels around India & Nepal I was ready for Vijay to take me under his wing.
 I spent 2 months training with Vijay in McLeod Ganj.

 I decided to move to Thailand.
 In October, I went back to McLeod Ganj and spent 3 months training with Vijay.
 He let me teach one of his Hatha Yoga classes shortly after my arrival, and it felt so natural and confirmed I was on the right path.
 I continued to train, learning the Ashtanga system as well as furthering my Hatha skills and knowledge.
 A significant portion of my training focused on anatomy and alignment.
 All of my training (other than Vijay’s 2 daily classes which I attended) was one-on-one.
 I spent 7-8 hours a day with him, practicing and learning the art of yoga and taking it all in.
 Today, the norm is a 200-hour teacher training course with a group of other people, which, in my opinion, does not in any way qualify someone to be a yoga teacher.